cshapiro-1/dbt_bestpractices/training/README.md

 1. [Read the Required Reading](Required_Reading.md)
     - Pay special attention to the getting started section.
 This will be a great walkthrough.

-2. Confirm your access to the Snowflake DB 'AdventureWorks_DB'
+2. Connect your dbt Cloud to Snowflake.
+Follow the [Connecting To Snowflake](Connecting_To_Snowflake.md) instructions.

 3. Confirm your access to the Snowflake DB 'AdventureWorks_DB'